Old Bridge of Mostar

 In the morning we experience the “Roman way of life” with impressive Diocletian’s Palace in Split.
 Then we continue our tour and make a stop in Zadar.
 Drive towards the Plitvice Lakes for an overnight.

-After breakfast visit of a UNESCO site, Plitvice lakes, visited by more than a millon tourists each year.
+After breakfast visit of a UNESCO site, Plitvice lakes, visited by more than a millon tourists each year, famous for its 16 lakes and 92 waterfalls.
+You will hike through it with our private guide.
 We continue to Slovenia and drive to Postojna to visit no. 1 attraction in Slovenia, 21km long Postojna cave system.
 Overnight in Ljubljana.

 In the morning drive towards Bled – the pearl of Julian Alps.
 Sightseeing of the castle and the island and free time to relax in unique beauty.
-Continue to another Alpine lake, Bohinj.
+Continue to another Alpine lake, Bohinj beautifully settled in the heart of Julian Alps.
 In the evening return to Ljubljana for an overnight.

-Transfer to the Ljubljana airport and end of our services.
+Transfer to the Ljubljana airport and end of Grand Balkan Tour and end of our services.

 Image of paradise, as it was called by Slovenian poet – France Prešeren.
 View of Bled island with church of St. Mary with view of Bled castle and Karavanke mountains behind.